Qazalin/tinygrad/extra/viz/README.md

 Use `extra/viz/cli.py --profile` to list all sources.

-List top slowest kernels on a source (aggregate view): `--profile -s "AMD" --format aggregate` List runtime samples in event order: `--profile -s "AMD" --format runtime` List runtime samples for one kernel: `--profile -s "AMD" --format runtime -i E_3`
+List top slowest kernels on a source (aggregate mode): `--profile -s "AMD" --mode agg` List raw timeline samples in event order (includes markers): `--profile -s "AMD" --mode raw` List raw timeline samples for one kernel: `--profile -s "AMD" --mode raw -i E_3`

 Use `--debug 3` (include AST) and `--debug 4` (include source) to replay DEBUG output from the same trace data (no re tracing required!)

-Use `--export-json` to export either view as JSON.
+Use `--export-json` to export either mode as JSON.

 ## Inspect codegen and PatternMatcher